AlbionsRefuge/bubbles-faq/customization.md

 ### Any more tricks?
 Yes, color fading!

 In [How does alphabet.js work?][1]
 I mentioned about one mysterious value of every point - the fourth value coresponding to hue of a color.
-But as I said, this option was not used in our projects, but why shouldn't we turn it on?
+But as I said there, this option was not used in our projects, but there is no reason we can't turn it on if we want to!

 Function `makeColor` is responsible for making color (who would have guessed?) so let's look at it closer: